lperez31/mfext/README.md

 **MFEXT** is a "dependencies package" ridiculously easy to install which adds plenty of recent softwares to a Linux distribution, especially for scientific and meteorology domain, but not only!

 **MFEXT** is safe, multi-environment, it supports several languages (python, nodejs, java, lua...) and many libraries.
-With **MFEXT** you can run several micro-services on the same machine, each micro-service running in its own environment, with its own stack of dependencies.
+With **MFEXT**, you can run several micro-services on the same machine, each micro-service running in its own environment, with its own stack of dependencies.

 In 5 seconds, here is how **MFEXT** works: